ZediX28/ZediX28/README.md

-You can call me ZediX
+You can call me Zedix

-Currently learning C++ and JavaScript
+Currently trying to get enough motivation to learn how to write sorting and searching algorithms

 <!---
 ZediX28/ZediX28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.